 Christmas in Kazakhstan

-At New Year celebrations, children recite a poem or sing a song for the jolly Snow Father in his red suit and he gives them a New Year present around the New Year tree!
+At New Year celebrations, children recite a poem or sing a song for the jolly Snow Father in his blue (or red) suit and he gives them a New Year present around the New Year tree!
 There are baubles and twinkly lights in the shop windows and everyone is excited.
 So other than a change of date and despite being a Muslim country, Christmas ends up being pretty similar to Christmas elsewhere in the world!
 (But not many people know about The Christmas Story and the birth of Jesus.)

 In Kazahk Happy/Merry Christmas is 'Rojdestvo quttı bolsın' (Рождество құтты болсын) and Happy New Year is 'Jaña jul kutty bolsyn' (Жана Жыл кутты болсын).
 Happy/Merry Christmas in lots more languages.